Study level

 Description

 Membrane materials are usually divided into two families: polymeric membranes and inorganic (or ceramic) membranes.
-Each of these families will constitute a part of this course.
-The first part will be devoted to the design of polymeric membranes.
-In this part, we will mainly deal with the techniques of preparation by phase inversion (NIPS, VIPS, TIPS) with an opening on research and innovation (SNIPS, aquaporin...).
-In addition, the additives (especially pore-forming and hydrophilizing agents), which play an important role in the phase inversion approaches, will be described and the different chemical modification routes of the post-synthesis membranes will be presented.
-The second part will be devoted to the design of inorganic membranes.
-In this part, we will present on the one hand the wet processes, i.e. the main methods of deposition of liquid films (dip-coating, spin-coating, sputtering, tape-casting, silk-screening) and of deposition from solutions (electrolytic or chemical processes) or suspensions (electrophoresis, Langmuir-Blodgett), and on the other hand the dry processes (PVD techniques (evap. and spray), CVD techniques (thermal, PECVD and ALD), MBE, surface treatment).
-Finally, as an illustration of the two families of membranes, we will deal with case studies on membrane applications, in particular in the field of packaging.
+Each of these families will make up a part of this course.
+The first part will be devoted to the design of polymer membranes.
+In this section, we will focus mainly on phase inversion preparation techniques (NIPS, VIPS, TIPS), with a focus on research and innovation (SNIPS, aquaporin, etc.).
+Additives (especially pore-forming and hydrophilizing agents), which play an important role in phase inversion approaches, will also be described, as well as the various routes for chemical modification of post-synthesis membranes.
+The second part will focus on the design of inorganic membranes.
+In this part, we will present both wet processes, i.e. the main methods of liquid film deposition (dip-coating, spin-coating, sputtering, tape-casting, silk-screen printing) and deposition from solutions (electrolytic or chemical processes) or suspensions (electrophoresis, Langmuir-Blodgett), and dry processes (PVD techniques (evap. and spray), CVD techniques (thermal, PECVD and ALD), MBE, surface treatment).
+Finally, as an illustration of the two membrane families, we will discuss case studies of membrane applications, notably in the packaging field.

 Hourly volumes* :